 Birdcage veils are short veils typically made of netting.
 They only cover a portion of a bride’s face and fall just above, or below, the chin.
 These types of veils add a vintage vibe and often lend a bit more personality.
 They pair especially well with short wedding dresses.
 Birdcage veils can be worn with most hairstyles, but be sure to think about how you will wear your hair in advance on wedding day.

 The blusher style veil has a unique historical significance: It’s said in ancient times that blushers were worn to protect the bride against evil and were also used to cover the bride’s face preventing the groom from seeing her before the wedding.
-Now, blushers are a symbol of purity and the act of lifting the blusher serves as a literal ‘unveiling’ of the bride to her new husband.
+Now, blushers are a symbol of purity and the act of lifting the blusher serves as a literal ‘unveiling’ of the bride.
 Whether it serves as tradition or just an accessory, the blusher is a elegant option for most all wedding dresses.

 A fingertip veil falls at or right below the fingertips and can extend below the waistline.
 Similar to the elbow length or other short veil styles, it can add drama without the hassle of carrying it while walking.
 Remember to think of your jewelry and hair as well when choosing a veil.
 A fingertip veil sits well on a low bun with elegant earrings.
 Keep it sheer as not to cover up any gorgeous back detailing on the gown.